DiamondLightSource/tickit/docs/user/tutorials/use-composed-adapter.rst

     DEBUG:tickit.core.management.schedulers.base:Scheduler got Output(source='sink', time=17846862439, changes=immutables.Map({}), call_at=None)

-Here we see the inital tick at time=0 which initalises the system.
-We see the source providing a signal of 10, the amplifier getting the value of 10, amplifiying it to 20 and outputing it to the sink, which takes it.
-You then see the adapter interupting and changing the amplification to 4.4, continuting the same pattern but with the sink finally recieving a input signal of 44.
+Here we see the initial tick at time=0 which initialises the system.
+We see the source providing a signal of 10, the amplifier getting the value of 10, amplifying it to 20 and outputting it to the sink, which takes it.
+You then see the adapter interrupting and changing the amplification to 4.4, continuing the same pattern but with the sink finally receiving a input signal of 44.